 Statutory Redundancy Payment

-If you’re being offered a settlement agreement because you’re being made redundant, you will be entitled to a redundancy payment.
-The amount of this is calculated by reference to:
+If you’re being offered a settlement agreement as an alternative to redundancy, your employer will usually pay you at least the equivalent of a statutory redundancy payment.
+The amount is calculated by reference to:

 - Your length of service